Regulatory Model Numbers

 Rear Panel

 All switches covered by this guide use one of the rear panels shown below.
-Depending on the installed power supply module, the appearance could be different from those shown.
+Depending on the installed power supply module, the appearance could differ from those shown.

 Note: All devices are designed to fit into a 19” rack.
-The appearance may be different than those shown based on the PSU and the fan modules used.
+The appearance may differ from those shown based on the PSU and the fan modules used.

 Note: Handle or label color indicates airflow direction.